abbott567/excel-helpers/README.md

     _number, number,
     ```

-3. Required arguments must evaluate to NA() when omitted, so they can be validated for omission.
+3. Required arguments must evaluate to `NA()` when omitted, so they can be validated.
 For example:
     ```js
     _number, IF(ISOMITTED(number), NA(), number)
     ```

-4. Optional arguments must evaluate to a safe default when omitted, depending on the type.
-For example:
-    ```js
-    _text, IF(ISOMITTED(text), "", text),
-    _boolean, IF(ISOMITTED(boolean), FALSE, boolean),
-    _number, IF(ISOMITTED(number), 0, number),
-    ```

-5. Required arguments which are invalid must be validated for omission and assigned clear error messages.
+4. Required arguments which are invalid must be assigned clear error messages.
 For example:
     ```js
     _number, IF(ISOMITTED(number), NA(), number)
     _ERR_number, IFS(